 Harms of having duplicate pages without canonical?

-- It results in wastage of crawl budget
+- It results in the wastage of the crawl budget.

-- Difficult for the search engines to choose the best among the identical ones.
+- Difficult for search engines to choose the best among the identical ones.

 - Also, it reduces Page value.